Frostbite22/client-server-python/README.md

-# This project is made by Andaloussi Mohamed Fares and Mohamed Amine Guessmi
+# This is an academic project made by Andaloussi Mohamed Fares
 ### This is a client-server project using python and socket library

 ### Part 1 : UDP TCP Simple Server-Client